®

 The original SOW (son-of-a-witch), Johan (or Johannes) Kepler takes time from making a decent living doing horoscopes to successfully defend his 70 year old mother on charges of witchcraft.
 From the field data of (de) Brahe, Kepler derives two-body gravitational orbit equations that have general solutions.
 The mathematical solution of planetary orbits allows the application of the parameter of time to make orbit predictions.
 His use of a mathematical equation is the first departure from the 'angelical knowledge and power keeping planets going,' which, presumably, was out of man's purview.
 His equation was first applied by Newton who calculated the orbit of a certain comet, which allowed Halley to make a successful prediction of this comet's return.
 [Kepler's calculation of the volume of a beer barrel should be the textbook example on science-industry cooperation!]
 Even small satellites being launched into the Earth's orbit comply with Kepler's equation.
 He was the first to propose that the gravitational force is a mutual force between material bodies, including bodies of water, which led to his action-at-distance moon-causes-tides proposition.
 Kepler describes obtaining the orbit equation as his "War on Mars."
 As a mathematician, Kepler first noticed that the ratio of consequent Fibonacci numbers converge toward the golden ratio.
 Following the appearance of a telescope, Kepler places optics in the geometric-mathematical context.
 Kepler is the author of the words satellite and focus, and his optical tracing method continues to be in use.

-We have book review of Kepler's Witch.
+We have a book review of Kepler's Witch.
 In the book, the intricacies of the Rudolf II Court include the year long negotiations between Kepler, the Court, and Brahe's family for the Kepler's use of Brahe's field data.
 Similar protracted negotiations dealt with Kepler's royalties when publishing his findings.
 A particular letter Kepler wrote shows him in a unique light.
 At the times, the Counter-Reformation executives were actually billing Kepler for his mother's jail expenses.
-In the letter to the jailers of his mother Kepler points out that since his seventy year old mother was held in chains it would not be reasonable to pay for two guards keeping an eye on her.
+In the letter to the jailers of his mother Kepler points out that because his seventy year old mother was held in chains it would not be reasonable to pay for two guards keeping an eye on her.

 Galileo

 There are two aspects that in retrospect are the most relevant, particularly as his work happened during the Counter-Reformation and contributed to the end of the Dark Ages.
 Galileo Galilei is, first and foremost, the prototype entrepreneur who applied discoveries in his own business.
 He improved and promoted the telescope to the "civilian" authorities and, while cognizant of the need for a sponsorship he leveraged the technology of the press to publish his findings.
 Secondly, Galileo directly challenged -- consciously or subconsciously -- the Aristotelian credo 'Nature abhors a vacuum.'
 Galileo worked with a vacuum in the derivation of the (cannonball's) parabolic -- that is suborbital, trajectory, and also postulated the conservation of momentum.
-(It was then 100 years from the fall of Constantinople where Islamic gunnery were the principal breach weapon.)
+(It was then 100 years after the fall of Constantinople where Islamic gunnery were the principal breach weapon.)
 Accused of heresy at seventy by the Church and unable to squash the subpoena, Galileo travels to Rome.
-Because the accusation at the times is equivalent to a conviction -- the "suspicion of heresy" was really the finding -- Galileo repents and draws the minimum sentence; Galileo spends the rest of his days under house arrest.
+Because the accusation at the times is equivalent to a conviction -- the "suspicion of heresy" was really the finding -- Galileo repents and draws the minimum sentence: Galileo spends the rest of his days under house arrest.

 Leibniz